 Curricular information can be found on our Program and Philosophy webpages, which includes a scope and sequence for each academic subject.
 Classroom emails, Instagram pages, and blogs are also a great source of curricular information.
-A printed copy of the Miquon Program and Curriculum Guide is available upon request.
+A printed copy of the Miquon program and curriculum guide is available upon request.

-Many classes will host an afternoon or evening event to culminate a unit of study, often in the spring.
+Many classes will host an afternoon or evening event to culminate a unit of study; often a larger celebration of learning happens in the spring.
 Delicious food is a typical feature, as is a dramatic or musical presentation.
 Families are invited and may get a call from the group teacher or class to lend a hand.
-Families are also invited to several curriculum events throughout the year, such as Look Ahead Night, Specialists Night, Learning to Read Night, and/or Math Night.
+Families are also invited to several curriculum events throughout the year, such as Curriculum or Look Ahead Night, Specialists Night, Learning to Read Night, and/or Math Night.
 These events are designed to share program and curriculum highlights by grade level and demonstrate how we meet learning goals at our students' different ages and developmental stages.